amclark42/so-youre-planning-to-vote-2020/sources-and-resources.md

   * [Thread about putting pressure on the USPS Board of Governors](https://twitter.com/NastyOldWomyn/status/1294349964966006788) by Twitter user NastyOldWomyn.
 2020-08-14.
 * [“The antidote to despair”](https://terikanefield-blog.com/the-antidote-to-despair/) by Teri Kanefield (as a [Twitter thread](https://twitter.com/Teri_Kanefield/status/1300139s973874573312)).
 2020-08-30.

+### Reimagining election processes

+How can we lower barriers so everyone is able to vote?
+Some concrete actions to fight for.

+* [“A guide to pro-voter reforms”](https://www.tascnow.com/wp-content/uploads/2019/05/A-Guide-to-Pro-Voter-Reforms.pdf) from the National Disability Rights Network.
+2019-04.
+* [“Field guides for ensuring voter intent”](https://civicdesign.org/fieldguides/) from the Center for Civic Design.

 ## November 3rd and beyond